Better Instruction-Following Through Minimum Bayes Risk: Self-Training: Additional Results

 \subsection{Performance by Category}

 We replicate the question category analysis described in Section \ref{sec:mbr_analysis} and Appendix \ref{sec:appendix_categories} for our Prometheus MBR self-trained models and report results in Figure \ref{fig:dpo_win_rates_by_category}.
-We find that performance relative to the \textit{sft} models improves across almost all question categories, with performance on writing based categories improving more than on reasoning based categories.
+We find that performance relative to the \textit{sft} models improves across almost all question categories, with performance on writing-based categories improving more than on reasoning-based categories.
 Performance on mathematical reasoning remains unchanged for the 7B model and decreases for the 13B model.

 To better understand this discrepancy, we sample 1000 prompts from our 12000 UltraChat training prompts and categorise them using GPT-4o, following the same procedure described in Section \ref{sec:mbr_analysis} and Appendix \ref{sec:appendix_categories}.
 We document our results in Table \ref{tab:category_percentages_ultrachat}.
 We find that reasoning-based questions (coding, puzzles and logical reasoning, mathematical reasoning) are underrepresented in this dataset, with mathematical reasoning and puzzles and logical reasoning especially underrepresented.
 We attribute our models' inconsistent improvements in these areas to this lack of data.